souk4711/hakoniwa/README.md

 Process isolation for Linux using namespaces, resource limits and seccomp.
-It works by creating a new, completely empty, mount namespace where the root is on a tmpfs that is invisible from the host, and will be automatically cleaned up when the last process exits.
+It works by creating a new, completely empty, mount namespace where the root is on a tmpdir, and will be automatically cleaned up when the last process exits.

 ## Installation